PhD, University of California at Berkeley, 1987

 Area(s) of Expertise

 Experimental Elementary Particle Physics

-Before joining the DØ Experiment, Prof. Wood worked on the UA2 experiment at CERN in Geneva, Switzerland, which was also dedicated to the study of proton-antiproton collisions.
+Before joining the DØ Experiment, Prof. Wood worked on the UA2 experiment at CERN, which was also dedicated to the study of proton-antiproton collisions.
 Before that, he studied high energy electron-positron collisions at SLAC in California.

 227 Dana Research Center

 Physics Professor Darien Wood recently participated in a panel discussion at Fermilab examining the impact of hadron colliders.

 When it came time to choose a college, Nick DePorzio found a piece of information that solidified his choice to attend Northeastern.
 One of the university’s more than 2,900 co-op sites is CERN, the European Organization for Nuclear Research, which hosts the world’s largest and most powerful particle accelerator.